-The Ethics Review Board continues to view education and training as integral parts to an effective government ethics program as means of achieving an ethical climate.
-We have increased the number of City employees that participated in ERB Ethics Education Training in 2016.
+The Ethics Review Board continues to view education and training as integral parts to an effective government ethics program.
+We have increased the number of City employees that participated in ERB Ethics Education Training in 2017.
 We hope to accomplish the goal of all City employees undergoing Ethics Education Training in the coming years.

-The Ethics Review Board will also continue to identify and explore avenues for the promotion of a healthy ethical culture throughout city government, including advancing awareness of the board's functions as well as the local ethics code.
+The Ethics Review Board will also continue to identify and explore avenues for the promotion of a healthy ethical culture throughout city government, including advancing awareness of the Board's functions as well as the ethics code.